akolosov/vim-config/README.md

 `g:dont_show_NERDTree` - do not show NERDTree on startup

-`g:use_ArrowKeys` - do not use arrow keys.
+`g:use_ArrowKeys` - use arrow keys.
 Only hjkl!
 Only hardcore!

-`g:use_CopyCutPasteKeys` - do not use Ctrl-C/V/X keys for Copy/Paste/Cut
+`g:use_CopyCutPasteKeys` - use Ctrl-C/V/X keys for Copy/Paste/Cut

 Shortcuts